Kobayashi-Maid/dummydll-frida-il2cpp-bridge-generator/README.md

 --assembly=<file path>         [Required] Path to the dummy dll (Il2cppDumper) assembly file to load.
 --tsoutput=<file path>         [Required] Path to the directory where the generated TypeScript files will be saved.
 --annotation                   Generate TypeScript annotations for the generated classes.
+--jsdoc                        Generate JSDoc comments for the generated classes.
 --help                         Print this help message
 ```